bretheskevin/pointercrate.py/README.md

 ### Installation

-1. Clone the pointercrate.py
+1. Clone the repository
    ```sh
    git clone https://github.com/bretheskevin/pointercrate.py.git
    ```

-2. Put the client.py file in your project (you can rename it)
+2. Put the pointercrate.py file in your project (you can rename it)

 <!-- USAGE EXAMPLES -->
 ## Usage